Bira/octopus-carnival/_posts/2025-11-27-wir-dscc-abalach-re.md

 All other traits here depend on the kuotagha having one or more grabbed victims.
-The ~~creature~~ agent of the law can inflict criticals on its grabbed victims on a 18-20 (which is _incredibly_ generous in 4e), has a +4 to all defenses while it has a grabbed victim, and when someone attacks it while it's grabbing someone it can shift 1 square and slide any grabbed victims 1 square to a square adjacent to it as in interrupt.
+The ~~creature~~ agent of the law can inflict criticals on its grabbed victims on a 18-20 (which is very generous in 4e), has a +4 to all defenses while it has a grabbed victim, and when someone attacks it while it's grabbing someone it can shift 1 square and slide any grabbed victims 1 square to a square adjacent to it as in interrupt.
 This will only happen once per round, but it's gonna be _so annyoing_.

 And this is a regular monster, meaning you could potentiall fight a whole team of them at once.